chocolatetoothpaste/epoch/README.md

 epoch.js - Wonderful Date Formatting and Calculations
 =====================================================

+**Starting with version 0.2.0, the "caching" wrappers were removed.
+This probably won't affect anyone, but if you know what I'm talking about then you'll want to take a look at the changes**

 **Easy to use**

 	var e = epoch(); // defaults to current date/time